 Interestingly, our reporter did not pay cash for this flight.
-He paid 115,000 KrisFlyer miles and £200 GBP (British Pound) for the one way journey from London to Singapore.
-KrisFlyer is the frequent flyer program of Singapore Airlines, and an award seat in SQ’s A380 First Class suites can only be booked via KrisFlyer (and not via any other Star Alliance loyalty program).
+He paid 115,000 KrisFlyer miles and £200 GBP (British Pound) for the one-way journey from London to Singapore.
+KrisFlyer is the frequent flyer program of Singapore Airlines.
+An award seat in SQ’s A380 First Class suites can only be booked via KrisFlyer (and not via any other Star Alliance loyalty program).

 He managed to acquire 120,000 KrisFlyer miles by transferring 100,000 ‘old’ SPG points (now equivalent to about 300,000 ‘new’ SPG points) to his KrisFlyer account.
 SPG is the loyalty program of Starwood Hotels, now owned by the Marriott Hotel Group.